SanazSafaei/price-catalog/README.md

 1. Add your pricat.csv file in project directory or pass the file address as input argument with -f.
 2. Add your mapping.csv file in project directory or pass the file address as input argument with -m.
-3. If you want to combine multiple fields you need to add the field names in mappings.csv file with empty source and destination value. this is a sample of mapping.csv with customised field:
+3. If you want to combine multiple fields you need to add the field names in mappings.csv file with empty source and destination value. this is a sample of mapping.csv with customized field:

 ```
 source;destination;source_type;destination_type